ooni/spec/test-specs/ts-016-web-connectivity.md

 related to connectivity of the website in question.

-The first step is to inform the web_connectivity test helper of our intention to the measurement against the URL in question and hence have it perform a control measurement from an un-censored vantage point.
+The first step is to inform the web_connectivity test helper of our intention to run the measurement against the URL in question and hence have it perform a control measurement from an un-censored vantage point.

 The control measurement shall include in the response the following information: